How Australians find work in America

 Expect Multiple interviewers.

-Everyone is risk adverse in the US and hiring a candidate is no exception.
-Expect to be interviewed by peers, managers, HR, your boss and one level of management above them.
+Everyone is risk-averse in the U.S., and hiring a candidate is no exception.
+So expect to be interviewed by peers, managers, H.R., your boss, and one management level above them.

-There is a reason that each person has been selected to interview you and your mission is to understand what is important in their criteria for selecting the successful candidate.
+There is a reason that each person has been selected to interview you; your mission is to understand what is essential in their criteria for selecting a successful candidate.

 It does not apply in every situation or industry, but asking your variation of the question “Is there anything that we have discussed (or not discussed) that would prevent me from being the successful candidate for the position?” will shake out any objections and enable you to deal with them before they report their feedback on your interview.